Film industry: Introduction of film industry

 In France, Pathé retained its dominant position, followed still by Gaumont, and then other new companies that appeared to cater to the film boom.
 A film company with a different approach was Film d'Art.
 Film d'Art was set up at the beginning of 1908 to make films of a serious artistic nature.
-Their declared programme was to make films using only the best dramatists, artists and actors.
+Their declared program was to make films using only the best dramatists, artists, and actors.
 The first of these was L'Assassinat du Duc de Guise (The Assassination of the Duc de Guise), a historical subject set in the court of Henri III.
-This film used leading actors from the Comédie-Française, and had a special accompanying score written by Camille Saint-Saëns.
+This film used leading actors from the Comédie-Française and had a special accompanying score written by Camille Saint-Saëns.
 The other French majors followed suit, and this wave gave rise to the English-language description of films with artistic pretensions aimed at a sophisticated audience as "art films".
 By 1910, the French film companies were starting to make films as long as two, or even three reels, though most were still one reel long.
 This trend was followed in Italy, Denmark, and Sweden.

 In Britain, the Cinematograph Act 1909 was the first primary legislation to specifically regulate the film industry.
 Film exhibitions often took place in temporary venues and the use of highly flammable cellulose nitrate for film, combined with limelight illumination, created a significant fire hazard.
 The Act specified a strict building code which required, amongst other things, that the projector be enclosed within a fire resisting enclosure.

-The Babelsberg Studio near Berlin in Germany was the first large-scale film studio in the world, founded 1912, and the forerunner to Hollywood with its several establishments of large studios in the early 20th century.
+The Babelsberg Studio near Berlin in Germany was the first large-scale film studio in the world, founded in 1912, and the forerunner to Hollywood with its several establishments of large studios in the early 20th century.